Scusemua/WukongDynamic/README.md

 Note: To capture all output in windows DOS box: command > logfile 2>&1 (STDIN is file descriptor #0.
 STDOUT is file descriptor #1.
 STDERR is file descriptor #2.
 Just as "command > file" redirects STDOUT to a file, you may also redirect arbitrary file descriptors to each other.
 The ">&" operator redirects between file descriptors.
 So, "2 >& 1" redirects all STDERR output to STDOUT.)

-Rub the tests:
+Run the tests:
-- TestAll.py
+- File is TestAll.py
-- TestAll -t n   # where nis the test number, see DAG_executor_constants.py
+- python -m wukongdnc.dag.TestAll -t n   # where n is the test number, see DAG_executor_constants.py
-- tcp_server -t n # # where nis the test number, see DAG_executor_constants.py
+- python -m wukongdnc.server.tcp_server -t n # # where nis the test number, see DAG_executor_constants.py
-- the test numbers for TestAl and tcpservr should be the same
+- the test numbers for TestAll and tcp_server should be the same